 - 3% for companies with no employees

-Newly established companies, with at least one employee that are constituted form more than 48 months and have who’s associates have no participation titles in other juridical entities, are an exception, applying the 1% taxation rule for the first 24 months from the registration date.
-In order for the company to benefit from the 1% taxation it is obliged to hire a full-time employee (8h per day) in 60 days from the registration date.
+Newly established companies, with at least one employee that are constituted for more than 48 months and have whose associates have no participation titles in other juridical entities, are an exception, applying the 1% taxation rule for the first 24 months from the registration date.
+In order for the company to benefit from the 1% taxation it is obliged to hire a full-time employee (8h per day) within 60 days from the registration date.